songlinjian/Yeti-Project/doc/Yeti_Monitor.md

       * The ratio of unanswered packets?
       * the ratio of TC trancation

+### Query taffic analysis (From DSC page?)
+	* Ratio of TCP and UDP query
+	* Statistics of lenght of response
+	* Ratio of A and AAAA query

 ## 3. other system in Yeti project

 ### DSC/data collecting system